morzhanov/puffin/README.md

 Use these steps to install project
 1. yarn install
-2. Provide your Unplash API key into application
+2. provide your Unplash API key into application
 3. yarn start

 ## Usage